to Build is to invest in the future.

 1,7647,384.96 ₡

-After evaluating Building and Sustaining Kids Parks, TOMA BAṜRE EDUCATION’s Financial Assistant Interns will travel to Southeast Costa Rica for a Financial Site Visit.
+After evaluating PlayForward, TOMA BAṜRE EDUCATION’s Fellow Analysts will travel to Southeast Costa Rica.

-The purpose is to monitor and assess how donor contributions are advancing Park and Recreation Development through our collaborative fundraising model.
+The purpose is to monitor and assess how donor contributions are advancing shared spaces → social cohesion → local resilience through our collaborative fundraising model.

-This hands-on oversight ensures transparency, accountability, and measurable impact, giving donors confidence that every gift is making a tangible difference.
+Hands-on oversight ensures transparency, accountability, and measurable impact, giving donors confidence that every gift makes a tangible difference.

 The Trust Factor.